-Cerebrospinal Fluid (CSF) is collected through a procedure called a lumbar puncture.
-A lumbar puncture allows us to collect a small amount of your CSF so that we may test it for markers of immune function, markers of Alzheimer’s disease (AD) related proteins, and other aging biomarkers.
+As part of this research study, you will provide cerebral spinal fluid (CSF) through a procedure called a lumbar puncture.
+By participating in this procedure, you are providing us a small amount of your CSF so that we may test it for markers of immune function, markers of of Alzheimer’s disease (AD) related proteins, and other aging biomarkers.
 These markers may one day help us learn how early changes in the spinal fluid relate to cognitive decline.

 Why is a spinal fluid sample important for our research?